undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - [Blaise](https://www.deviantart.com/squadrmskin) for ["Last.fm Rainmeter Skin VERSION 2.0"](https://www.deviantart.com/squadrmskin/art/Last-fm-Rainmeter-Skin-VERSION-2-0-590438568).
 - [Rochak Shukla](https://www.freepik.com/author/rochakshukla) for the ["Abstract wave halftone background"](https://www.freepik.com/free-vector/abstract-wave-halftone-background_23214995.htm) icon used as a "no album" placeholder image.

+Requirements:
+Rainmeter v4.5, I've only tested this skin in this vertion so I've no idea how if it will run in older versions.

+How to use:
+Click the "Click here to set the username, then refresh the skin." text to set the last.fm username.
+This needs to be done separately for each variant.

 Version history:

+1.04 / May 22, 2023
+- Stopped the skin from downloading a new image every tick if the image url hasn't changed from the previous tick.
+- Split the main regex into smaller regexes for each measure, for optimization.
+Since this refuces the string indices this might allow to add support for more tracks in the future.
+- Reduced the number of "url is empty" errors.

 1.031 / May 18, 2023
 - Bug fix (Missing album art in track 12).